 From the earliest European visitors to the Westward Expansion of the United States, white settlers often encountered the American Indians.
 Though many of these meetings were peaceful, the cultures more often clashed, resulting in hundreds of battles and skirmishes, between the Indians and pioneers encroaching upon their lands, as well as conflicts between the tribes and the U.S. Army.
 Though confrontations with the Indians virtually occurred since the first European explorers and settlers set foot on American soil, the “Indian War period” is primarily referred to as occurring between 1866 and 1890.
 These many conflicts are often overshadowed by other periods of U.S. history.

-1622-1644 – Powhatan Wars – Following an initial period of peaceful relations in Virginia, a twelve year conflict left many natives and colonists dead.
+1622-1644 – Powhatan Wars – Following an initial period of peaceful relations in Virginia, a 12-year conflict left many natives and colonists dead.

 May 26, 1637 – Mystic Massacre – During the Pequot War, English colonists, with Mohegan and Narragansett allies, attack a large Pequot village on the Mystic River in what is now Connecticut, killing around 500 villagers.